 The default view is your service dashboard.

-To create a PostgreSQL Flexible Server database, search for and select Azure Database for PostgreSQL servers:
+To create a MySQL Flexible Server database, search for and select Azure Database for MySQL servers:

-Alternatively, you can search for and navigate to Free Services, and then select Azure Database for PostgreSQL tile from the list:
+Alternatively, you can search for and navigate to Free Services, and then select Azure Database for MySQL tile from the list:

-On the Select Azure Database for PostgreSQL deployment option page, select **Flexible Server **.
+On the Select Azure Database for MySQL deployment option page, select Flexible Server.

 Enter the basic settings for a new Flexible Server.

-Setting Suggested Value Description Subscription Your subscription name Select the Free Trial Azure subscription.
+Setting Suggested value Description Subscription Your subscription Select the Free Trial Azure subscription.
 Resource group Your resource group Enter a new resource group or an existing one from your subscription.
-Server name mydemoserver-pgsql Specify a unique name to identify your flexible server.
-The domain name postgres.database.azure.com is appended to the server name you provide.
+Server name mydemoserver-mysql Specify a unique name to identify your flexible server.
+The domain name mysql.database.azure.com is appended to the server name you provide.
 The server name can contain only lowercase letters, numbers, and the hyphen (-) character.
 It must contain between 3 and 63 characters.
 Region The region closest to your users Select a location from the list, preferably the location that's closest to your users.
 Workload type Development For a free trial, select Development workload.
-For a production workload, choose Small/Medium-size or Large-size depending on your requirements.
+For a production workload, choose Small/Medium-size or Large-size depending on max_connections requirements.
 Availability zone No preference If your application (hosted on Azure VMs, virtual machine scale sets or AKS instance) is provisioned in a specific availability zone, create your flexible server in the same availability zone.
 Collocating the application and database improves performance by reducing network latency across zones.
-If you choose No preference, a default AZ is selected for you.
-PostgreSQL version The latest major version Use the latest PostgreSQL major version unless you have specific requirements otherwise.
-High availability Default Leave the High Availability option unchecked.
+High Availability Default Leave the High Availability option unchecked.
+MySQL version The latest major version Use the latest major version.
+For more information, see all supported versions.
 Admin username myadmin Create a sign-in account to use when you connect to the server.
-The admin username can’t start with pg_ and can't be azure_superuser, azure_pg_admin, admin, administrator, root, guest, or public.
-Password Your password Specify a password for the server admin account.
+The admin username can't be azure_superuser, admin, administrator, root, guest, or public.
+Password Your password Specify a new password for the server admin account.
 The password must contain between 8 and 128 characters.
 It must also contain characters from three of the following four categories: English uppercase letters, English lowercase letters, numbers (0 through 9), and non-alphanumeric characters (!, $, #, %, and so on).

-Make sure to select Burstable B1MS Instance (1-2 vCores), specify to include storage of less than or equal to 32 GB, and keep the default settings for the remaining options.
+Select Burstable B1MS Instance (1-2 vCores), specify storage less than or equal to 32 GB and keep the default settings for the remaining options.